clima-fr/RentACar/README.md

 # Rent a Car
 >This project was developed for CESAE's AWS Re/Start course.
-Python programming module.
+Python Programming module.

 The project aims to implement an operational management system for a Rent-a-car.
 Following these instructions: